 How often do you get a one call close?
 So what do your sales people do once the first call ends?
 Most sales people do an excellent job of concluding each call with an action step that advances the sale.
 They plan their next steps, gather needed information, and schedule follow-up.
 But most ignore one very valuable (and very easy) step-asking for permission to keep in-touch.

 If your sales cycle lasts more than a couple of weeks, you want to ensure that you keep your company top-of-mind until the sale is made.
-How often have you heard “sorry, we just placed an order with XYZ company.”
+How often have you heard: “Sorry, we just placed an order with XYZ company.”
 To reduce the chances of losing business to the competition, continue to regularly nurture prospects (and existing clients too) in between sales calls.
-Nurturing can be done via mail, email, phone, and/or fax.
+Nurturing can be done via mail, email, phone, social media and even SMS.
 The goal is to have a plan to keep in-touch in a way that adds value, educates, gently reminds people what you can do, and helps to strengthen your professional relationship.

 Tired of playing the commodity game?
 Stop filling orders and start selling solutions.
 Help your sales people to get to the people with the problems to solve-the decision-makers.